jgoodier1/storefront-api/README.md

 # Storefront API

-this is the repository of the api for my 'Storefront' site.
+This is the repository of the api for my 'Storefront' site.

+The client can be viewed here: https://github.com/jgoodier1/storefront